SERVING THE COMMUNITY FOR OVER 150 YEARS

 January 2013

 The SIB requested a visit, but the owner was unwilling to allow access.
-Last-minute strings were pulled and the SIB representative, Wesley, was shown around the interior.
+Last-minute strings were pulled and the music-loving SIB representative, Wesley, was shown around the interior.
 A grant of £450,000 was offered.

 -